 How much does membership in the Series cost?+

-Once accepted, all class members are required to pay a class registration fee of $100.
+Once accepted, all class members are required to pay a class registration fee of $125 (starting with Class of 2020).
 All travel expenses associated with attending class sessions are the responsibility of the member.
 Additional expenses, such as overnight lodging and meals, should be expected as part of optional social events.

-Class members often car pool to and from class sessions, as well as share hotel costs for attendance at the national meeting.
+Class members often car pool to and from class sessions, as well as share hotel costs for attendance at the national meeting in Washington, D.C.

 What kind of time commitment does the Series require?+

 The Series begins in November with an orientation session and ends the following June with graduation.
-Six class sessions, typically held on Saturdays at locations throughout the state, are held during that time.
+It includes six class sessions typically held on Saturdays at locations throughout the state.

 Members are encouraged to attend social events planned around class sessions.

-A highlight of the class experience is the national meeting, a three-day event for all National Excellence in Public Service Series organizations in Washington D.C. each May.
+A highlight of the class experience is the national meeting, a three-day event for all National Excellence in Public Service Series organizations in Washington D.C. each Spring.

 Who is in charge of the Series?+

-A Board of Governors whose members are responsible for the nomination and application process, administration, curriculum, class social events, alumni relations and alumni events manage the Series.
+An all voluntary Board of Governors is responsible for managing the Series to include the nomination and application process, administration, curriculum, class social events, alumni relations, fundraising and alumni events of the Series.